YimingRen111/Low-Light-Enhancement-for-Surgical-Videos/BasicSR/docs/Config.md

       crop_border: 4
       # Whether to convert to Y(CbCr) for validation
       test_y_channel: false
+    # Perceptual metrics such as LPIPS can be enabled the same way.
+Specify
+    # the registry key ``calculate_lpips`` and (optionally) override the
+    # backbone network or whether to use CUDA when available.
+    lpips:
+      type: calculate_lpips
+      # Optional LPIPS arguments with their default values shown here.
+      net: alex
+      use_gpu: true

 ########################################
 # The following are the logging settings